 These are just some of the areas to focus on when developing your content strategy.

 For smaller and medium-sized organizations who may have a small marketing team or none at all, finding ways to pump out content can be one of the more challenging aspects of content marketing.
-However, it doesn’t have to be!
-By leveraging your very own staff’s wealth of knowledge and experience, you can start cranking out blog posts in no time.
-And remember, you can always re-purpose your blog posts for other forms of content such as a guide, white paper or infographic.
+However, it doesn’t have to be.
+By leveraging your own staff’s wealth of knowledge and experience, you can produce content more easily and efficiently.
+And remember, you can also re-purpose your blog posts as other forms of content such as a guide, white paper or infographic.

-Here are some types of staff members to consider reaching out to help in the content creation process:
+Here are some key staff members to consider when reaching out for help in the content creation process:

 Who better to highlight your company culture, expertise in the industry and thought leadership than your CEO?
 Check out this helpful article from Entrepreneur.com that lists the top CEO blogging strategies to help you get started.